mayaremington/nlp-covid-vax/README.md

 - Used NMF topic modeling to identify sub-topics within the Twitter COVID-19 anti-vaccine movement
 - Reconstituted a collection of Tweets containing anti-vaccine keywords
 - Identified 9 sub-topics, which can be organized into 3 broader categories: anti-vaccine, pro-vaccine, and a mix of both
-  - (Data collection was designed to catch anti-vaccine Tweets, but many pro-vaccine sub-topics made it through!)
+  - (Data collection was designed to catch anti-vaccine Tweets, but many pro-vaccine sub-topics made it into the dataset!)